munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-Our AST walker has other overhead too around interface dispatch and the visitor pattern, but the locality issues alone are enough to justify a better code representation.
+Our AST walker has other overhead too around interface dispatch and the Visitor pattern, but the locality issues alone are enough to justify a better code representation.